-This paper tries to study impact of socioeconomic profile of respondents' influence variables like store image, customer loyalty & satisfaction in terms of price, quality, loyalty, customer care, payment preference and factors which influence the purchasing power of consumers through exploratory factor analysis (done by R language through psych package) where factor structure is assessed through chi-square statistics along with other fit parameters like R2 , RMSEA etc.
+This paper tries to study impact of socioeconomic profile of respondents' influence variables like store image, customer loyalty & satisfaction in terms of price, quality, loyalty, customer care, payment preference and factors which influence the purchasing power of consumers through confirmatory factor analysis(CFA) which is done by R language, where factor structure is assessed through chisquare statistics.
+It is found that certain relationships for consumer profile, price, image appears to be significant in terms of purchasing behaviour.
+This study is an extension of previous study based on EFA & it uses the output of exploratory factor analysis for its result.
+Keyword: Store image, Customer satisfaction, Customer

-Keyword: Store image, Customer satisfaction, Customer Loyalty, Retail Store
+Keyword: Store image, Customer satisfaction, Custome Loyalty, Retail Store